Sleep Apnea & ADHD in Silver Spring, MD

 Find The Right Treatment at Silver Spring Sleep Solutions

 Get the care you need at Silver Spring Sleep Solutions.
 Our sleep dentist will help you obtain both the right diagnosis and a proper treatment plan.
-To learn more about the connection between sleep apnea and ADHD, or to schedule a consultation with Dr. Bassford, call our Silver Spring office at (301) 593-5500.
-You can also fill out our online contact form, and we’ll get back to you shortly.
+To learn more about the connection between sleep apnea and ADHD, or to schedule a consultation with Dr. Bassford, call our Silver Spring sleep specialist at (301) 593-5500.
+You can also request more information by filling out our online contact form.
+We’re here for patients in Silver Spring, Kensington, Wheaton-Glenmont, Washington DC, and beyond.

 PHONE